codesinger/shu/README.md

 because that is what my day job, and occasionally my hobby, reauires.

 There is also a set of functions that allow one to use emacs as a key ring or password manager.
-Information about user IDs, passwords, URLs, and other things is kept in an ASCII text file, which may be encrypted.  emacs commands are used to find entries and to place their values into the kill ring, from which they can be pasted into the appropriate place.
+Information about user IDs, passwords, URLs, and other items of interest is kept in an ASCII text file, which may be encrypted.  emacs commands are used to find entries and to place their values into the kill ring (clip board), from which they can be pasted into the appropriate place.

 ## Directories ##